A mortgage is a loan secured against your home. Your home may be repossessed if you do not keep up repayments on your mortgage.

 Can I switch?

 You can often switch from an SVR mortgage to a fixed deal to save money.
 But on some occasions, an SVR mortgage can be cheaper than other mortgage types depending on the base rate.
-You should speak with a mortgage advisor for guidance.
+You should speak with a mortgage adviser for guidance.

 Read less